 PGC participants who complete the 30-day Challenge are invited to apply for the Challenge Finals, called Green University.
 Up to 14 finalists from the global collective are selected to attend a three-day eco summit hosted in Marin County, California, just north of San Francisco.
 Finalists have the opportunity to learn from and interact with esteemed eco leaders, present experiences from their 30-day Challenge, and work together to create innovative platforms for social action.
 This new slate of projects will be further developed by TTG and youth nationwide the following year.

 The Conscious Collections (year round)

 Teens Turning Green launched the Conscious Collections in February 2013, a selection of thoughtfully curated, ethically-produced products across many lifestyle categories.
 Selected items are based on health of ingredients, environmental impact, efficacy, and verified standards like USDA Certified Organic, non-GMO, and Fair Trade.
 Live life, sustainably.
 Each monthly Collection has a unique theme.
-Take a look here.
-All proceeds support the TTG 2013 Summer Internship Program.
+Take a look at the website.
+All proceeds support the TTG Summer Internship Program.

 We have piloted and lead a fresh, local, organic, seasonal, sustainable, non-GMO school food program in the Sausalito | Marin City School District at Bayside MLK Academy.
 The district is comprised of 160 students with 95% on free and reduced meal programs.

 FG15 is designed to encourage incoming freshmen to use their entry into college as a time to transform from conventional to conscious living.
 Through a list of 15 Eco Tips, Terms, Things to Bring, and a Green Packing List, students will have some simple tools to act thoughtfully and for the planet, from day one of freshman year and going forward.
 This program is a collaboration between Orientation Leaders, Res Life, RA’s, Eco Reps, and school personnel, to inspire sustainable choices for everyday decisions.